charlottepfritz/charlottepfritz/README.md

 - 🐚 [**Cove**](https://main--cove-serenity-in-storytime.netlify.app) - HTML5/CSS3 Website design and start-up conceptualization.

 ## 🌟 Experience
+- **Cyber Security Analyst at Royal Bank of CanadaP** - May 2024 to Aug 2024
 - **Cybersecurity Associate at Grant Thornton LLP** - May 2022 to Aug 2023